mindbody/mbkit/readme.md

 ```

 - `source` is where the build tools will look to compile the code.
-- `main` is where the compiled code will be put after the build occurs as well as tell the consuming user where the import will come from.
-This will allow the consuming dev to `import ComponentName from '@mbkit/component-name'` and the package.json will point it to the compiled code.
+- `main` is where the compiled code will be placed after the build finishes along with telling the consuming user where the import will come from.
+This will allow the consuming dev to `import ComponentName from '@mbkit/component-name'` and the package.json will point to the compiled code.
-- `types` let's the consuming user see the type definitions
+- `types` lets the consuming user see the type definitions

 ### Local configs

-*All of these configurations are targeted towards the use of VSCode*

 #### ESLint